Rydberg Exciton-Polaritons in a Magnetic Field: Comparison to Experiment

 \subsection{Polaritons in the very strong light-matter coupling regime}

-The regime of very strong light-matter coupling occurs when the Rabi frequency $\Omega$ becomes comparable to the $1s$ exciton binding energy $R$.
-In this regime, the light-matter coupling non-perturbatively modifies the electron-hole wave functions, effectively hybridizing the Rydberg series of excitons~\cite{KHURGIN2001307,Citrin2003} (also see the fully microscopic calculation of Ref.~\cite{PhysRevRes_1_033120}).
+The regime of very strong light-matter coupling occurs when the Rabi frequency $\Omega$ becomes comparable to the $1s$-exciton binding energy $R$.
+In this limit, the light-matter coupling non-perturbatively modifies the electron-hole wave functions, effectively hybridizing the Rydberg series of excitons~\cite{KHURGIN2001307,Citrin2003} (also refer to the fully microscopic calculation of Ref.~\cite{PhysRevRes_1_033120}).